-Ryder Architecture, in collaboration with Northumbria University lifted the most innovative contribution to business - university collaboration trophy at the 2017 Times Higher Education Awards.
+In collaboration with Northumbria University, Ryder lifted the most innovative contribution to business - university collaboration trophy.

 The awards, now in their 13th year and widely recognised as the Oscars of higher education, shine a spotlight on the exceptional achievements of individuals, teams and institutions.